 Instead of the background, we will first build all the base vector shapes using the Pen Tool (P).
 All vector shapes will reside on their own layers.

-We need to place a reference image which can be downloaded FREE from StockXchange here.
+We need to place a reference image which can be downloaded free from StockXchange here.
 Doing so will make it easier to follow along with each step I describe.

-Create a new transparent document with the settings below of 99mm x 200mm at 300dpi.
+Open Adobe Photoshop, and create a new transparent document with the settings below of 99mm x 200mm at 300dpi.
 Place your reference image in the middle of your new document, and name the layer.
 In fact, as you go through these steps, ensure you name all your layers.
 Above your reference layer create a layer set and name it "base lighter".
 This layer set will be where you keep your main vector shapes.

 Using the Pen Tool (P), in shape-layer mode, begin to construct the lighter into sections (eight total), using the reference image for rough guidance.
 It doesn't have to be exact the first time because shape layers are further editable using the Pen Tool and its associated tools.
 The color-coded image below indicates layer ordering, which is important.
 The main plastic case is at the bottom.
 The very top has a text layer for a bit of personalization.
 I chose my screen name "apepp" using the font Helvetica Neue Condensed Bold.

-For now, color each vector shape layer with shades of black to white to easily distinguish between them.
+For now, color each Photoshop vector shape layer with shades of black to white to easily distinguish between them.
 To do this, double-click the layer thumbnail in the layers palette to access the color picker.
 Once all your eight shapes are created, remember to keep things tidy by pressing the Shift key and selecting each vector layer, then drag them into your layer set ("base lighter") created in Step 1.

 Layer Set Tip: Creating a layer set can also be achieved by pressing the Shift key and clicking the layer set icon.
 All your previously selected layers will automatically fall into a new layer set and kept in their original stacking order.
 The other way is to use "Command/Apple + G".